fangwei123456/python-jpeg-encoder/README.md

 ### **More information:**

-If `debugMode` is 1, you will get more detail about encoding process.
+If `debugMode` is 1, you will get more details about encoding process.

 For example, run `jpegEncoder.py` by: